ZhenYan1214/ZhenYan1214/README.md

 ## About Me
-I’m a junior student passionate about technical learning and hands-on projects, with a current focus on data analysis, full-stack development, and blockchain technologies.
+I’m a junior student passionate about technical learning and hands-on projects, with a current focus on blockchain technologies and Ai.

 I enjoy challenging myself through various hackathons and competitions to gain real-world experience.